- Valérian, space-time agent.

 In the field Laureline simply wears her hair long.
 But when dressing up she’ll arrange them in various sophisticated hairdos that go with her endless fabulous outfits.

 Early on, Laureline frequently changes her eyes colour – sometimes several times in a day.
 It’s presumably done using advanced cosmetics, to match her outfits and/her her mood.
 Her baseline colour seems to be a dark-ish violet or blue (depending ‘pon lighting).
+Maybe.

 As she matures Laureline does that less often, and usually has clear blue eyes.
 Or green, especially on those days where she makes her hair redder than usual.
+Unless they’re purple, of course.

 Laureline is an exceptionally sharp STS agent.
 But early on she was more passive, and still a teenager.
 She was building up experience, continuing her training, growing up and getting her footing.